Corporate Governance: Top 4 Board Evaluation Findings

-Directors don’t share a common understanding of the Board’ role.
+1. Many Directors lack a common understanding of the Board’s role.

-Directors don’t share a common understanding of the organization’s mission.
+2. Directors lack a common understanding of the organization’s mission.

-Mission defines what an organization does and how it does it.
+Mission defines who an organization serves and how.
 For Directors to oversee organizational risk and strategy, they must be clear what the organization’s mission is.
 Yet it’s very common to find that most Directors cannot describe a common understanding of the organization’s mission.
-Again, good governance is impossible when this happens.
+Again, good corporate governance is impossible when this happens.
 It’s like coaching a team that doesn’t have game plan.

-Governance is the practice of oversight.
-To practice oversight, Boards require a wide range of expertise including Directors capable of identifying finance, legal, marketing and operations risks and strategies.
+Corporate governance is the practice of oversight.
+To provide strong oversight, Boards require a range of expertise that matches the risks the organization is facing and the strategies it is pursuing.
 Technology expertise is a good example.
-All businesses now rely on technology and the risk from hacking and other cyber-threats is substantial.
+All organizations rely on technology and the risk they face are substantial.
 However, only a small percentage of Boards include Directors with technology backgrounds.